Carrot Cake Mix Cookies

 Use a tablespoon to scoop up about two tablespoons of dough (1.5 ounces) and roll them into balls.

-Allow them to cool on the baking sheet for 5 minutes and then remove the cookies.
-Let cool completely before serving.
+Allow them to cool on the cookie sheet for 5 minutes and then remove the cookies and place them on a cooling rack to let them cool completely before serving.

 How Do You Make Cookies Out of Cake Mix?